-Petitioner included the gains in his federal return but inadvertently did not source the gains to Idaho in his nonresident return.
+Petitioner included the gains in her federal returns but inadvertently did not source the gains to Idaho in her nonresident returns.
 The representative believes that there was reasonable cause for the deficiency and argued that the Idaho statute regarding the sourcing of gains from sales of partnership interest and stock in an S-Corp is somewhat unique to Idaho.
 The representative argued that, while many states apportion a shareholder's gain from sales of partnership interest and stock in an S-Corp to the shareholder's state of residence, Idaho does not.
 The representative believes that the uniqueness in the Idaho statute caused the exclusion of gain in calculation of Petitioner's Idaho source income.
-The representative also argued that Petitioner exercised ordinary business care and prudence in determining the tax liability by engaging the representative2 to prepare his 2020 return.
-Petitioner provided the representative with all relevant tax information with the expectation that the representative would prepare a complete and accurate return.
+The representative also argued that Petitioner exercised ordinary business care and prudence in determining the tax liability by engaging the representative2 to prepare her 2019 and 2020 returns.
+Petitioner provided the representative with all relevant tax information with the expectation that the representative would prepare a complete and accurate returns.
 Petitioner reasonably and in good faith relied on the representative for the ordinary tax treatment of the Idaho income tax law; therefore, the representative believes that Petitioner met the reasonable cause standard under Internal Revenue Code section 6664 and its Treasury Regulation3.